hackerspace-bootstrap/strichliste/README.md

 ### Pagination

-At some endpoints, the following parameters can be assigned to control pagination of lists:
+At some endpoints the following queryparameters can be used to control the pagination of lists:

 * `limit`: the number of items to show
 * `offset`: the number of the first item in the list